 Calcium and Magnesium

-You may have heard of “hard” water.
+You may have heard of hard water.
 This common condition occurs when calcium and magnesium contaminate your water supply.
 This occurs when the calcium and magnesium leach into the water from limestone or another source.
 While it’s a fact that some areas of Maryland are prone to hard water, water softeners designed for city water can resolve this problem easily.

 Hard water generally does not pose a serious risk to your health.
-However, it can ruin your appliances, such as your washing machine, dishwasher, and water heater.
-It can also prevent soap from forming suds, meaning dishes and clothes will be difficult to wash.
+It can potentially ruin your appliances, such as your washing machine, dishwasher, and water heater.
+In addition, it can also prevent soap from forming suds, meaning dishes and clothes will be difficult to wash.
 Skin irritation is commonly reported as well.

-First, you should conduct a water test to identify any contaminants already present in your drinking water.
-Fortunately, Hague Quality Water of Maryland provides free water testing.
-Next, you can greatly reduce both present and current threats by installing a water filtration system, most likely our Hague WaterMax® BEQ system!
+Hague Quality Water of Maryland provides free water testing.
+First, you should call us to conduct a water test.
+We can identify any contaminants already present in your drinking water.
+Next, you can greatly reduce both present and current threats by installing a water filtration system, such as the Hague WaterMax® BEQ system!